Deduplicating Training Data Mitigates Privacy Risks in Language Models: Conclusion and Future Work

 To create privacy-preserving machine learning models, one must go beyond simply identifying privacy vulnerabilities and instead trace the causes of vulnerabilities back to the training algorithms, models, and datasets.
 We take a step towards this goal by highlighting that sequence-level duplication is a large factor behind the success of recently proposed privacy attacks on LMs.
 Moreover, our finding that LMs exhibit a superlinear increase in their regeneration rates as the number of duplicates increase is a novel phenomenon worthy of future study.

 We also show that past work may overestimate the effectiveness of privacy attacks when duplicates are removed from the training data.
 Consequently, future attack evaluations should take into account duplication as a possible confounding factor.
 More broadly, future attacks should be evaluated as a function of different features of the data, be it duplication or otherwise.
-This will allow us to better understand when attacks succeed and fail and how to defend against them.
+This will allow a better understanding of when attacks succeed and how to defend against them.